-The Trust founders were William and Charlotte Parks – a wonderful couple with a great devotion to animal welfare.
+The Trust founders were William and Charlotte Parks – a compassionate couple with a great devotion to animal welfare.
 When they first started discussing what sort of legacy they might leave, they were living just outside York, Maine and were already in their seventies.
 Charlotte had long been an animal activist (before that term was widely used!).
-She corresponded extensively with representatives from a number of organizations like John Walsh of WSPA, Dr. Barbara Orlans of the Scientists Center for Animal Welfare, Dr. Michael Fox of The Humane Society of the United States, Jim Mason of Animal’s Agenda – Animal Rights Network, Robert Brown of Food Animal Concerns Trust and myself – Andrew Rowan.
+She corresponded extensively with representatives from a number of organizations like John Walsh of WSPA, Dr. Barbara Orlans of the Scientists Center for Animal Welfare, Dr. Michael Fox of The Humane Society of the United States, Jim Mason of Animal’s Agenda – Animal Rights Network, Robert Brown of Food Animal Concerns Trust and Andrew Rowan.

 Charlotte was interested in a wide range of animal issues to which she brought a keen intellect and a no nonsense approach.
 She was a generous benefactor but she wanted to understand how the monies would be used and how they would improve the status of animal welfare.
 All of us felt it was a great privilege to interact with Charlotte and William and we welcomed her questions and support.